Finding password manager apps for macOS is not an easy job.

 And thanks to the secure sharing feature, you’re allowed to exchange account credentials & notes with fellow users and family members.
 That too, without revealing anything.

-Dashlane also renders you the power to revoke access for any user at any point of time or appoint someone to access your account in case of emergency.
+Dashlane also renders you the power to revoke access for any user at any point of time or appoint someone to access your account in case of an emergency.

 That being said, what separates this software from other contenders in this list is its audit report and dedicated VPN.